 64kWh = 288 miles in summer, 224 miles in winter

 But of course, this all does depend on the vehicle and your driving style.
+These figures are based on efficient driving, so treat them as a maximum.

 Manufacturer's claimed range vs real world range